Merle Haggard: Influence

 Haggard's guitar playing and voice gave his country songs a hard-edged, blues-like style in many cuts.
 Although he was outspoken in his dislike for modern country music, he praised George Strait, Toby Keith, Alan Jackson, and Sturgill Simpson.
 Haggard also had an interest in jazz music, and stated in an interview in 1986 that he wanted to be remembered as "the greatest jazz guitar player in the world that loved to play country".
-Keith has singled out Haggard as a major influence on his career.
+Keith singled out Haggard as a major influence on his career.

 As noted by an article published in The Washington Post upon Haggard's death, "Respect for the Hag [Haggard] as an icon, both for his musical status and his personal views, is a common theme" in country music.
-Many country music acts have paid tribute to Haggard by mentioning him in their songs (a fact aided by his first name rhyming with "girl," a common theme in country songs).
+Many country music acts have paid tribute to Haggard by mentioning him in their songs (a fact aided by his first name rhyming with "girl", a common theme in country songs).
 These include: